bryan-ab-smith/topomapper/README.md

 It is possible (and likely for those that aren't much older than these) that it will work with older browsers and those not listed here.

+## Known Issues

+### Street Level Data
+- Hanran Street towards Farley Lane in the CBD is misaligned.
+The data from OSM seems to conflict with Mapbox and this needs to be reconciled.

 ## Development

 ### Install/deploy on your own server